raiyanu/raiyanu/README.md

 - 🔧 React, MongoDB, Git - Because one tool is never enough
 - 🎨 Figma, Adobe XD, Canva - Making the web pretty, one pixel at a time.
 Ahem! penpot and lunacy can be in list While Adobe XD can leave.

-### 📚 Currently I am Learning:
+### 📚 Currently I am Learning

 - PostgreSQL - without relation, everyone is stranger to each other
 - Java - Just for DSA and LeetCode Grinding to Achieve ratio of 100:75:50
 - JS - It has no destination aye

 ### 🚀 Mission Impossible